PriyanshuJain003/Damn_Vulnerable_Flask_Application/README.md

-# Damn Vulnerable Flask Shop App
+# Damn Vulnerable Flask  App

 A deliberately vulnerable web application built with **Python (Flask)** and **SQLite** for educational, CTF, and penetration-testing purposes.